UP210644/UP210644_CPP/U2/README.md

 3. If temparures is lower than the previous one, it save it.
 4. Print the mean, highest and lower temperature.
 ## Test
-### A) 6 temperatures are entered and determines the average, the lowest and the highest.
 <img src="U2/../imagenes/temperatura1.PNG" height="220"/>

 <div align="center">